Parent Language Intervention for Autism

 You could be eligible if:

-- Compensation for your time
+- Receive up to $225 for your family’s time

 This project has been reviewed and approved by an Institutional Review Board (STU00201708) with Dr. Megan Roberts as the Principal Investigator.